Key points about brain injury

 Traumatic brain injury

-A traumatic brain injury is the most common type of brain injury and is generally the result of an impact or jolt to the head that is strong enough to injure the brain.
-The most frequent cause in children and young people include:
+A traumatic brain injury is the most common type of brain injury.
+A mild traumatic brain injury is also called a concussion.
+It is generally the result of an impact or jolt to the head that is strong enough to injure the brain.
+The most frequent causes in tamariki and rangatahi include:

 - falls